Edition for Web Developers — Last Updated 3 June 2023

 Assert: sourceSnapshotParams is not null.

-For each navigable of get all navigables whose current session history entry will change or reload: if initiatorToCheck is not allowed by sandboxing to navigate navigable given sourceSnapshotParams, then return.
+For each navigable of get all navigables whose current session history entry will change or reload: if initiatorToCheck is not allowed by sandboxing to navigate navigable given sourceSnapshotParams, then return "initiator-disallowed

 Let navigablesCrossingDocuments be the result of getting all navigables that might experience a cross-document traversal given traversable and targetStep.

-If checkForUserCancelation is true, and the result of checking if unloading is user-canceled given navigablesCrossingDocuments given traversable and targetStep is true, then return.
+If checkForCancelation is true, and the result of checking if unloading is canceled given navigablesCrossingDocuments, traversable, targetStep, and userInvolvement is not "continue

 Let changingNavigables be the result of get all navigables whose current session history entry will change or reload given traversable and targetStep.